 Sun Burn Causes Orchid Stems to Turn Yellow

 Orchid stems turn yellow if they are in too much sunlight.
 Orchid stems and leaves are adapted to growing in the shade of a forest canopy and need either, indirect light or filtered light.
-If they are in an direct sunlight the leaves and stem scorches yellow.
+If they are in direct sunlight the leaves and stem scorches yellow.

-Most houseplant orchids are phalaenopsis orchids (moth orchids) which grow in tropical forests as epiphytes (grows on other trees) in their natural environment, where they receive either bright, indirect light or some scattered light among the leaves.
+Most houseplant orchids are phalaenopsis orchids (moth orchids) which grow in tropical forests as epiphytes (grow on other trees) in their natural environment, where they receive either bright, indirect light or some scattered light among the leaves.